Coding-Philic/MarketMind-AI/README.md

 - Hindsight ledger for tracking expectation deviations and lessons learned
 - Company evolution view for comparing forecasts and strategic shifts
 - Intel memos for research brief generation and memo review
-- Gemini-backed AI routes for live analysis and memo drafting
+- NVIDIA-backed AI routes for live analysis and memo drafting, with Gemini fallback

 ## Project structure